Lawrence Kasdan: I Love You to Death (1990)

 I have more regrets about I Love You to Death than anything I've done, because Kostmayer had written an odd and interesting script.
 It was very funny to me, but there were things in it that were ugly.
 In postproduction we started sneaking [test screening] it, and most of the sneak audiences hated the movie—despised it.
 They hated certain things, and I started taking those things out.
 We reshot the ending, added new scenes, and took out scenes that were difficult.
 I wanted to make the movie more popular, and that was weak, because it got worse and worse.
 As a result, I've never used those sneak preview cards since.
 It wasn't as if the studio was making me change things.
 I ruined the movie.

-I Love You to Death came out April 6, 1990.
+I Love You to Death came out on April 6, 1990.
 It made $16 million, and reviews were largely negative or mixed.

 Grand Canyon (1991)

-Now in his 40s, with his oldest son leaving for college, Kasdan began writing a screenplay about marriage and parenting.
+Now in his 40s, with his oldest son leaving for college, Kasdan began a screenplay about marriage and parenting.
 He said:

 Seeing your children grow throws your own life into relief.
 They're a daily reminder that you're moving on because they're so clearly coming up from behind.
 That driving lesson [in Grand Canyon] is about more than the difficulty of making left turns in Los Angeles.
 Giving your son the wheel is about letting go ... and the threat of disaster in the most mundane actions.

-The screenplay, which he wrote with his wife Meg Kasdan, swelled into a larger canvas that dealt with race relations in Los Angeles and the existential crises of the era.
-On a budget of $20 million, Kasdan cast two of his regular actors—Kline and Glover—along with Steve Martin, Mary McDonnell, Mary-Louise Parker, and Alfre Woodard.
+The screenplay, which he wrote with his wife, swelled into a larger canvas that dealt with race relations in Los Angeles and the existential crises of the era.
+On a $20 million budget, Kasdan cast two of his regular actors—Kline and Glover—along with Steve Martin, Mary McDonnell, Mary-Louise Parker, and Alfre Woodard.
 (The actors took smaller salaries in exchange for profit participation.)
-The film follows separate but intersecting stories of multiple characters across the social and racial divides of Los Angeles, and deals with themes of fate, death, relationships, the ethics of violence in moviemaking, and more.
-The score was composed by James Newton Howard, who has worked with Kasdan on every film since.
+The film follows separate but intersecting stories of multiple characters across Los Angeles's social and racial divides, and deals with themes of fate, death, relationships, the ethics of violence in filmmaking, and more.
+The score is by James Newton Howard, who has worked with Kasdan on every film since.

 Grand Canyon came out on December 25, 1991.
 The ensemble cast and social/generational commentary immediately drew comparisons to The Big Chill, and reviews were mostly positive.

-The screenplay was nominated for an Academy Award, as well as a Golden Globe and a WGA Award.
-Some critics found the finale, which has the ensemble staring in awe at the actual Grand Canyon, as a cop-out happy ending.
+The screenplay was nominated for an Academy Award, a Golden Globe, and a WGA Award.
+Some critics found the finale, which has the ensemble staring in awe at the actual Grand Canyon, to be a cop-out happy ending.

 Within months of the film's release, the 1992 Los Angeles riots occurred.
 "There was an enormous amount of press about the fact that Grand Canyon had predicted the explosion of rage and violence," Kasdan said.
 "Anyone walking around L.A. at that time could feel it.
 The riots were a natural kind of explosion that anyone could have predicted."